What Gift Did Rahim Khan Give Amir

 The Tangible Gift: A Chance for Redemption

 The most obvious "gift" Rahim Khan gives Amir is the opportunity for redemption.
 This isn't wrapped in ribbon and placed under a tree; it's a brutally honest revelation that forces Amir to confront his past.
-He calls Amir to Pakistan, not with lighthearted pleasantries, but with a heavy confession: Hassan, Amir's childhood friend and half-brother, is in danger, and his son, Sohrab, needs help.
+On top of that, he calls Amir to Pakistan, not with lighthearted pleasantries, but with a heavy confession: Hassan, Amir's childhood friend and half-brother, is in danger, and his son, Sohrab, needs help.
 This summons is far more than an invitation; it's a summons to face the consequences of his cowardice and betrayal in the fateful incident in the alley.
 This act is a crucial turning point; it's the first step towards Amir accepting his past and attempting to amend it.
 The "gift" here is not a comfortable one, but a necessary one, paving the path for the arduous journey of self-forgiveness.

 The Gift of Truth: Unveiling a Hidden Past